BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/rohan.md

 - Expert Rider
 - Horse Lord

-**ACTIVE/PASSIVE RULES**

-- **I Shall Kill You if You Touch Him** `ACTIVE` - Whilst within 3" of Theoden, Eowyn may re-roll To Wound rolls of a natural 1.
+- **I Shall Kill You if You Touch Him** `ACTIVE`

+Whilst within 3" of Theoden, Eowyn may re-roll To Wound rolls of a natural 1.
 If Theoden is slain, she becomes Fearless, and re-rolls any failed To Wound rolls when striking the model who slew Theoden.

-- **Merry** `PASSIVE` - If taken as an option, Merry becomes a passenger on Eowyn's horse.
+- **Merry** `PASSIVE`

+If taken as an option, Merry becomes a passenger on Eowyn's horse.
 He will have a shield, be an Independent Hero, and still count towards the army's total models and Break Point.
 He does not take up a space in Eowyn's warband.
 Whilst he remains mounted, Eowyn gains Resistant to Magic, Attack 3, and can spend Merry's Might, Will and Fate.

 </div>